 There are many nutritional supplements that may help alleviate symptoms associated with ADD.
 Speak to your practitioner to determine which may be best for your child:

-- Omega-3 fatty acids – Research demonstrates that many ADD/ADHD children suffer from a deficiency of omega-3 fatty acids.
-Fish oils are the primary omega-3 fatty acid supplement, and there are plenty of good options for kids that taste good and don’t involve a “fishy” after taste.
+- Omega-3 fatty acids – Research demonstrates that many ADD and ADHD children suffer from a deficiency of omega-3 fatty acids.
+Fish oils are the primary omega-3 fatty acid supplement, and there are plenty of sound options for kids that taste good and don’t involve a “fishy” aftertaste.